-Turn the wheel wrench counterclockwise to loosen all the wheel nuts, but do not remove them yet.
-3. Place the jack near the flat tire.
+- Turn the wheel wrench counterclockwise to loosen all the wheel nuts, but do not remove them yet. - 3.
+Place the jack near the tire being changed.

 Make sure that the jack lift head is in the correct position or you may damage your vehicle.
 The repairs would not be covered by your warranty.